sahat/hackathon-starter/README.md

 ```

 To keep consistent with that style, you should pass all flash messages
 as `{ msg: 'My flash message' }` instead of a string.
-Otherwise you will just see an alert box
+Otherwise, you will see an alert box
 without an error message.
-That is because, in **partials/flash.pug** template it will try to output
+That is because in **partials/flash.pug** template it will try to output
-`error.msg` (i.e. `"My flash message".msg`), in other words it will try to call a `msg` method on a *String* object,
+`error.msg` (i.e. `"My flash message".msg`), in other words, it will try to call a `msg` method on a *String* object,
 which will return *undefined*.
 Everything I just mentioned about errors, also applies
 to "info" and "success" flash messages, and you could even create a new one yourself, such as: